jun-lsh/demon-core-website/demon-core/content/post/chapter9.md

 ### The Demon Core once the screwdriver slips.

 Here, the leakage term drops rapidly, causing $k_{eff}$ to go over $1$.
-The sphere is now *prompt-supercritical* This means the amount of reactivity added is greater than the fraction of delayed neutrons so there is no slow feedback of neutrons to be had.
+The sphere is now <i>prompt-supercritical</i> This means the amount of reactivity added is greater than the fraction of delayed neutrons so there is no slow feedback of neutrons to be had.
 There is an exponential increase in power within milliseconds.

 $$
 k_{eff} \uparrow = \frac{\nu\overline{\Sigma_{f}}}{\overline{\Sigma_{a}} + \overline{D}B^2_g \downarrow} > 1